Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

-\item{}[STEP 4] In each slice, we cut out 8$\times$8 images, therefore, the single image has 128$^2$ pixels, 12.5\,$h^{-1}$Mpc on a side, which is sufficiently larger scale than $k\sim 1 h \mathrm{Mpc}^{-1}$.
-For the data augmentation, we employ multiple offsets when we subdivide the slices for making the training or validation data.
+\item{}[STEP 4] In each slice, we cut out 8$\times$8 images.
+Therefore, the single image has 128$^2$ pixels, 12.5\,$h^{-1}$Mpc on a side, which is sufficiently larger scale than $k\sim 1 h \mathrm{Mpc}^{-1}$.
+For data augmentation, we employ multiple offsets when we subdivide the slices to make training or validation data.
 The offsets are $\Delta = 12.5i / 16$ $h^{-1}$Mpc where $i=0,1,\cdots, 15$ both in the directions parallel or perpendicular to a side.
 At the edge of the slice, we apply the periodic boundary condition.
-This may increase the number of available images sufficiently and significantly help our training process to converge, although the shifted images are not totally independent of each other.
+This may increase the number of available images sufficiently and significantly help our training process converge, although the shifted images are not totally independent.

 \end{itemize}